Why a Laboratory?

 What’s behind Infinite Spark’s LIRIOPE LABORATORY

-· Third is perhaps the most meaningful reason for Lab work: we believe there is nothing more generative, playful, community-building, and creatively enriching than having space to openly experiment on creative material, in a collaborative environment.
+• Collaboration: This is perhaps the most meaningful reason for Lab work.
+We believe there is nothing more generative, playful, community-building, and creatively enriching than working in a collaborative environment.
 In Lab, participants play together through the embodied and challenging puzzles that are unique to each theatrical expression.
 And, even when one person is leading a collaborative process, everyone in the room has a voice, and everyone’s instincts and abilities contribute to the overall process.
 Taking this route gives each piece, and each collaborator, the benefit of the collective’s insights and perspectives.
 In the end, we believe this process intensifies both the uniqueness, and the felt resonance of each expression when it comes time to present.
-What a way to work and play!
-Who knows what creative and communal riches will emerge!

-· And Lastly: We want Liriope Laboratory to be a creative resource and opportunity for the whole theater community here in Rochester.
+• And Lastly: We want Liriope Laboratory to be a creative resource and opportunity for the whole theater community here in Rochester.
 So why not invite those who want to work with us, to take part?
 We’re passionate about inviting you to A) join our work as a way of developing the embodied side of your creative practice, as well as to B) make your own work, mentored by and in collaboration with us, using the embodied tools that we’ve developed over many years.

 Those are the basics.
 To learn more, and to get involved, click HERE and HERE!